 Burn permits required between March 1 and November 31 of each year.

-Effective Thursday, June 30, 2016 at midnight, all open burning in Missoula County is closed.
-While outdoor burning will be closed for the remainder of fire season, the public can still have campfires.
+All open burning is closed.
+Outdoor burning is closed for the remainder of fire season.
+The public can still have campfires and fireworks where authorized.
 By state law, campfires are limited to three-feet in diameter.
 The rising temperatures and a lack of moisture in the forecast prompted the decision to close off open burning.
-Open burning is still open in Ravalli County, but, could change as fire conditions change.
-Burn permits are required in Ravalli County.
+All burn permits are suspended until fall burning season.

 (behind Town Pump)

 bacon and sausage.

 ¨ When in a vehicle, always wear your seat belts.

 ¨ Never leave children or pets unattended in a HOT vehicle.

 ¨ Wear appropriate clothing, including a wide-brimmed hat.

 ¨ Keep alert for summer storms, if thunder roars, go indoors.